ltkhiem/ltkhiem/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently researching about **Gaze-coupled On-screen Information Lifelogging**
+- 🔭 I’m currently working on **Automated Root-Cause Analysis, Anomaly Detection and Server Optimization for Huawei Cloud**

 - 🌱 I’m currently learning **Explainable AI and Interpretable ML.**